How To Get Married at San Francisco City Hall

 What to Expect on the Day

-• Check-In: Arrive 10-15 minutes early to check in at the County Clerk’s Office.
+• Check-In: Arrive 10-15 minutes early at the County Clerk’s Office

 💡 Pro Tip: To avoid crowds and get the best photos, book a morning slot—preferably on a weekday (Tuesdays and Thursdays are the least busiest).